Arthur-Huan/kde-breeze-for-firefox/README.md

 ## Credits
 - Inspired by KDE Plasma and the Breeze visual style
 - Icons and design by the KDE community
+- Certain color scheme designs by Canonical's Yaru team, the openSUSE community, and the Catppuccin community.